 A trip to Domaine de la Noblaie is like stepping back in time.
 For starters, the Crusaders used to live in their backyard.
 It is still called “The Place of the White Coats” to this day, as this parcel of vines was once home to a taxing station used to finance the Christian crusades.
 The house was started sometime in the 15th or 16th century.
 They still use a chalk vat that was dug around the 16th or 17th centuries.
 From the top of the Les Chiens-Chiens parcel, you can look out across the river to the Chateau de Chinon, where Joan of Arc asked Charles VII for the chance to lead his army.
 Things didn’t work out so well for her.

 Today, the Domaine is home base for four generations (grand-mère usually holds court in the living room while holding her new iPad.)
 It is Jérôme Billard, the son of François and Madeleine Billard, who leads the property now.
-Jérôme was fortunate to earn an internship at Chateau Petrus in Bordeaux while still in school and earn a spot at Dominus in California.
+Jérôme was fortunate to earn an internship at Chateau Petrus in Bordeaux while still in school and at Dominus in California.
 I met Jérôme in Chinon just days after returning to Chinon from California in 2003 and saw enormous potential.
 He has certainly lived up to that and more.